leafo/lapis/docs/lua_getting_started.md

 return app
 ```

-`etlua` is not enabled by default, you must enable it by calling the `enable`
+Transparently loading `etlua` files as Lua modules is not enabled by default,
-method on your application instance.
+you must enable it by calling the `enable` method on your application instance.

-We use the `render` parameter of our action's return value to instruct what
+The `render` parameter of the action's return value instructs Lapis which
 template to use when rendering the page.
 In this case `"index"` refers to the
 module with the name `views.index`. `etalua` injects itself into Lua's
 `require` method and so when the module `views.index` is loaded, an attempt to